claroline/Claroline/README.md

 3. Create a domain for translations under translations folder following the name pattern `notification.lang.yml`
 4. Under views folder create a `Notification` folder and store inside all views related to notifications' display/rendering.
 It is recommended to create a general twig file say `notification_item.html.twig` which will extend the `IcapNotificationBundle:Templates:notification.html.twig` template, will render all common elements and include any other necessary template according to the action type.
 An example is given [here](https://github.com/iCAPLyon1/WikiBundle/blob/master/Resources/views/Notification/notification_item.html.twig)
-5. Create `NotificationListener` class under Listener folder which will "listen" to plugin's notification events and render the notification item.
-You can checkout the [NotificationListener](https://github.com/iCAPLyon1/WikiBundle/blob/master/Listener/NotificationListener.php) class in the WikiBundle
+5. Create listener, for example [`NotificationListener`](https://github.com/iCAPLyon1/WikiBundle/blob/master/Listener/NotificationListener.php) and service e.g. [`listeners.yml`](https://github.com/iCAPLyon1/WikiBundle/blob/master/Resources/config/services/listeners.yml) is the example for WikiBundle
-6. Add in a config file e.g. `listeners.yml` the service that will listen to plugin's events and redirect the to your NotificationListener class calling the right method.
-[Here](https://github.com/iCAPLyon1/WikiBundle/blob/master/Resources/config/services/listeners.yml) is the example for WikiBundle
+6.  (*new) In `config.yml` file set `is_notifiable` to `true` (under your resource configuration) in order to enable notification configuration for your resource.

 You can find a complete example of these steps in [iCAPLyon1/WikiBundle](https://github.com/iCAPLyon1/WikiBundle)